Note: the wording of this page was changed from "strategies" to "tactics" since that's exactly what they are: tactics.

 If you find highly linked to content on sites that are no longer maintained, reach out to the webmaster and ask if you could pay him $100-200 to 301 that page to a page on your site that has the content.
 Chances are he'd be more than willing to if he doesn't care anymore.

 .Edu links are some of the best, yet toughest links to get.
-There are a few specific strategies I listed below that work great if you’re willing to try them out.
+There are a few specific tactics I listed below that work great if you’re willing to try them out.

 Reach out to universities and let them know about your expertise.
 By writing curriculum for courses (the more basic, the easier it is to get involved), you can get a few citation links from their site.